matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Settings.md

 Settings
 ========

-Base class of all Settings providers.
+Base class of all plugin settings providers.

-Plugins that define their own settings can extend this class to easily make their settings available to Piwik users.
+Plugins that define their own configuration settings can extend this class to easily make their settings available to Piwik users.

 Descendants of this class should implement the init() method and call the addSetting() method for each of the plugin's settings.